Regularity for fully nonlinear degenerate parabolic equations with strong absorption: Introduction

 \item $ f \simeq g $ denotes there exists a constant $ \mathrm{C} > 0 $ such that $ \frac{1}{\mathrm{C}}g \leq f \leq \mathrm{C}g $.

 \item $\mathrm{C}$ denotes a generic positive constant that may vary from line to line. \end{itemize}

 {\bf Acknowledgments}.
-F. Jiang has been supported by the National Natural Science Foundation of China (No. 12271093) and the Jiangsu Provincial Scientific Research Center of Applied Mathematics (Grant No. BK20233002), and the Start-up Research Fund of Southeast University (No. 4007012503).
-J.V. da Silva has been partially supported by CNPq-Brazil under Grants No. 307131/2022-0 and FAEPEX-UNICAMP 2441/23 Editais Especiais - PIND - Projetos Individuais (03/2023).
+F. Jiang has been supported by the National Natural Science Foundation of China (No. 12271093) and the Jiangsu Provincial Scientific Research Center of Applied Mathematics (Grant No. BK20233002), and the Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS) under grant number SIMIS-ID-2025-AD.
+J.V. da Silva has received partial support from CNPq-Brazil under Grant No. 307131/2022-0, and Chamada CNPq/MCTI No. 10/2023 - Faixa B - Consolidated Research Groups under Grant No. 420014/2023-3.
+J.V. da Silva has been supported by FAEPEX-UNICAMP (Project No. 2441/23, Special Calls - PIND - Individual Projects, 03/2023), and FAPESP-Brazil under the Grant No. 2025/09344-1 - Special Programs - Special Projects - First Projects - Call for Proposals (2025) - 1st Cycle.